Key Stage Three

 - Seven hours each a fortnight of both English and mathematics, reflecting the centrality of literacy and numeracy to children’s success in all subjects.

 - Six hours each a fortnight of science, divided into biology, chemistry and physics.

 - Four hours each a fortnight of PE, a modern foreign language, and Skills, Action, Service.

 - Three hours each a fortnight of history and geography.

-- Two hours each a fortnight of art, computing, DT, drama, music, RE.
+- Two hours each a fortnight of art, computing, DT, drama, music and STEPS

 During Year 8 full consultation takes place between staff, students and parents to support curriculum choices at Key Stage Four.

 The Key Stage Four curriculum is designed to give students every opportunity to achieve their full potential and to maximise the choices available to them at post-16.

 All students in Years 9, 10 and 11 study English language, mathematics, science and physical education.
 Religious studies and PSHE are taught across the curriculum in this key stage.
 All students in years 9 and 10 participate in the skills action service (SAS) programme.